Arnab-Developer/BloodSugarTracking/README.md

 # Blood sugar tracking app

-ASP.NET 5 mvc app with EF to enter and show blood sugar data for fasting and PP. User can enter blood sugar data and see the already added data in this app.
+User can enter blood sugar data for fasting and PP and see the already added data in this app.

 Add blood sugar data